markjfisher/ed-clj/README.md

 ## TODO

-1. Import all factions: populate 'factions' (key: faction_id, updated_at)
+- Import all factions: populate 'factions' (key: faction_id)
-2. Import all systems_populated, populate 'system' (key: system_id, updated_at), 'system_faction' (key: system_id, faction_id, updated_at)
+- Import all systems_populated, populate 'system' (key: system_id, updated_at), 'system_faction' (key: system_id, faction_id)
-3. Process FSDJump events and update 'system_faction'
+- Process FSDJump events and update 'system_faction'

 How does time affect the data?
-Add 'updated_at' field to PK
+It doesn't.
+Time is handled by influxDB.

 ## Notes on data